RobertEJohnson/ZEFNET-EZ-Onboarding/README.md

 MIT Copyright (c) 2020 Amir Mussa, Ace Fox, Robert Johnson

 ## Acknowledgement
-THank you to Zef Energy for giving us the opportunity to employ or new skills and create this application.
+Thank you to Zef Energy for giving us the opportunity to employ or new skills and create this application for you.
+You're all doing amazing work for the world and are charming and fantastic people
+.
-Thanks to Prime Digital Academy who equipped and helped me to make this application a reality.
+Thanks to Prime Digital Academy for all you do, and connecting us with ZEF Energy.

-Special shout out to Amir, Ace, and Rob for the hardwork put into the project.
+Special shout out to Amir and Ace my teammates.
+You both are fantastic developers and have made for such a wonderful team to be a part of.
+Thank you for your hardwork and dedication to help this project come to fruition with me.
+Rock on.